How to Clean a Mirror: 4 Tips for a Streak-Free Finish

 Mirror, mirror on the wall, whose is the streakiest of them all?
-Not yours, once you read our secrets for getting a streak-free shine every time.
+Not yours, once you learn how to clean mirrors for a flawless reflection every time.

 Streaky mirrors are common problems for even the most conscientious housekeeper.
 Sometimes, no matter how carefully you clean, you’re still left with the impressions from where you last wiped.

 Don’t give up yet: A streak-free shine is within reach.
 It’s probably not your knowledge of how to clean a mirror that’s lacking; you may simply be missing one of these key cleaners and techniques for a flawless reflection.

 1. Start With a Microfiber Cloth

 Paper towels and newspapers can technically be used for cleaning mirrors, but they’re poor choices.
 Paper products leave unsightly streaks, lint, dust, and newsprint residue on glass surfaces.
 Regardless of your preferred mirror cleaning agent, the best way to clean a mirror is with high-quality microfiber cloths.
 Thicker terry cloth microfibers work well, but thin flat-weave microfiber cloths, like the ones found in an E-Cloth Window Cleaning Kit, are even less prone to leaving behind streaks or lint on glass.

 You don’t have to relearn how to clean a mirror without streaks when using microfiber cloths, either.
 The process is almost identical to cleaning mirrors with paper towels; it’s easier, more consistent, and less wasteful to boot.
 Simply apply glass cleaner directly to a clean microfiber cloth, wipe the entire mirror surface clean using S- or Z-shaped motions, and use the same zigzag motions with a clean, dry microfiber to wipe the glass dry.